graphhopper/directions-api-js-client/README.md

 ## Running Tests

+In order to run the tests, you have to register for a key on [GraphHopper](https://www.graphhopper.com/).
+Either set your key as environment variable using `export GHKEY=YOUR_KEY` or set your key in `spec/helpers/config.js`.
 You can run all tests via `npm test`.
 If you only want to run a single spec file, you can use the `--spec` option, e.g., `npm test --spec spec/GraphHopperRoutingSpec.js`.

 ## Dependencies